christopherclary/appropriate-tech/README.md

 ## Warm-up (30 minutes)

 <b>Introductions</b><br>
 Everyone write your first name on a Hello sticker.
 Give your sticker to someone else.
 Put your sticker on your chest.
 For the remainder of the class this is your name.
-Why did you give your name to that person? <br>
+Does anyone what to share why they give their name to that person? <br>

 <b>What is appropriation?</b> <br>
 History -- Marcel Duchamp's readymades <br>